-One crazy thing is that their customers, they run the gamut of being very sophisticated techie people.
+One crazy thing is that their customers, run the gamut of being very sophisticated techie people.
 And then also, they have customers who this is their first time doing a Zoom, for instance.
 And they’ve never built on a customer experience that isn’t a handshake, that’s one challenge right now in the pandemic.

-Most small and medium sized businesses, they’re relational selling.
+Most small and medium-sized businesses, they’re relational selling.
 They’re in that relational space and right now, as we transition to this digital world, many people are struggling.
 And so, their role is to help businesses find talent and buy back some of their time.
 And so, that one thing is kind of their driving force for everybody that they hire, all the customers that they bring in and that’s how they kind of think about customer experience.

 Yanique: Brilliant.
 So, basically trying to save someone time.

 Daniel agreed and shared that if you’re right now busy, you’re an entrepreneur.
 And he constantly thinks if he had more time, He could do anything.
 And that’s kind of what they hope, is that their customers are thinking, “Okay, I need help.
 I know I need help.
 My team needs help.
-We’re struggling in this.
-We’re struggling with implementation of clients or we’re struggling with setting of expectations or we need more help with our digital brand.”
+We’re struggling with this.
+We’re struggling with the implementation of clients or we’re struggling with the setting of expectations or we need more help with our digital brand.”
 Whatever your need is, their job is in this process is to help you buy some of that time back.

 And because of that blended model, not only are you saving money, but you’re able to cover the 24/7 if you need it, weekends, evenings, and also have multiple people on the staff.
-So it’s not just a small team, you can actually build a fairly large team and be cost effective about it.
+So it’s not just a small team, you can actually build a fairly large team and be cost-effective about it.

 Concerns of Culture Fit When Integrating a Virtual Assistant